 The dry ingredients are fairly predictable: whole wheat flour, leaveners, salt, and cinnamon.
 My grandma always bakes her peach pie with cinnamon, so I add it to almost all of my peach recipes too!
 Grandma’s peach pie is literally the best thing about summers for our family… But since I probably shouldn’t eat pie for breakfast, these muffins will do just fine!

-With very little butter and one egg white, these muffins get the majority of their tender texture from Greek yogurt.
+With very little butter and one egg white, these muffins get the majority of their really moist tender texture from Greek yogurt.
 It’s my secret weapon in healthier baking recipes!
 Greek yogurt adds the same moisture as extra butter or oil but for a fraction of the calories.
-Plus it gives your baked goods a little protein boost!
+It also gives your baked goods a little protein boost!

 Now for the star of the show… The peaches!
-We’ll add a generous amount because I hate biting into a fruity muffin only to come up with a mouthful of bread and not a single morsel of fruit.
+You’ll add a generous amount because I hate biting into a muffin… Only to come up with a mouthful of bread and not a single morsel of fruit.
 Peaches that are fresh, frozen and thawed, or canned in 100% juice and drained will all work for this recipe, which means you can make these muffins all year round!

-And that’s definitely a good thing in my book. ??
-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ?)
-I’d love to see your muffins and feature them in my Sunday Spotlight series!
+And that’s definitely a good thing in my book. 😉 Then when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amys.healthy.baking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your small batch maple peach muffins!

 - ½ tsp ground cinnamon